thegenemyers/ONEcode/Format-description.md

      S 5 cctac              sequence 6
 ```

-The design of VGP formats is based on the following principles:
+The design of the ONE-code data file format is based on the following principles:

 1. The format should be trivial to parse as input.
 All the burden of encoding is placed
 on the software that produces the formatted file.